 I'm a mom of 10 kids, so I know how helpful it is to have an extra set of eyes to help protect kids from cyberbullying, block them from inappropriate content, and manage screen time.
-Here are six apps I've found that work well while still letting them enjoy texting, social media, and gaming within healthy boundaries.
+Here are seven apps I've found that work well while still letting them enjoy texting, social media, and gaming within healthy boundaries.
 My personal favorite is Mobicip because I can lock my kids' phones from my own, plus monitor and control what they do during screen time.

 Best Overall: Mobicip

 The best way to lock down your child's phone

 This app lets you lock your child's entire phone or block a few apps from your own.
 You can also restrict internet browser use while still allowing them to access text and phone.
 The time controls are great, too, with big messages displayed once screen time is up.
 This takes the pressure off of you and makes Mobicip the "bad guy."